Miles Away (album)

 Miles Away is a jazz and fusion music album by Oxnard-based hip hop producer Madlib's Jazz virtual band The Last Electro-Acoustic Space Jazz & Percussion Ensemble.
 It's a group of fictional members all created by Madlib.
 It was released early in 2010 on Stones Throw Records in vinyl and CD format.

+Reception

 Track listing

 All tracks composed, arranged, and produced by Madlib.